Gordon Garcia. Physician, musician, storyteller.

 Despite these pronounced gifts, Gordon decided to leave music behind and pursue pre-med.
 I thought he was kidding at first, “Pre-who?”
 That got cleared up when he got admitted to the UTMB School of Medicine, a school with a 10% acceptance rate.
 He would later tell me about the grueling orgo and biochem classes he had to conquer before taking the MCAT.

-Over lunch a few weeks later, he explained that the cancer had been a rare lymphoma (mycoses fungoides) that took years to properly diagnose and many more to treat.
+Over lunch a few weeks later, he explained that the cancer had been a rare lymphoma (mycoses fungoides), one that took years to properly diagnose and many more to treat.
 In the end what cured him was a stem cell transplant, one that completely reset his immune system.
 This meant every outing had to be treated like a war zone.
 Years before Covid-19 normalized such things, he’d wash his hands with a ferocious thoroughness and when necessary wear a mask too.

 In the 2021 novel Between Two Kingdoms, author Suleika Jaouad provides a firsthand account of her own cancer experience and in particular the critical importance of familial support, how she left New York City to move back to her childhood home in Saratoga Springs.
 When he started his treatments, Gordon did the same.
 He left San Antonio to move back to his childhood home in Webster.
 The doctors at MD Anderson may have attended to his health, but it was his family who ultimately revived his spirit.
 That home was his refuge and they were his nurturers.